mayasharma2110/Treat-Yourself/README.md

 ### Content

-* For each of the products on the site I had a look at popular sites [Hotel Chocolat](https://www.hotelchocolat.com/uk), [Throntons](https://www.thorntons.co.uk/), [Whittard](https://www.whittard.co.uk/) and [T2 Tea](https://www.t2tea.com/en/uk/) to gain inspiration for the products on this site.
-Additioanlly these sites helped me get an idea for a good layout of the site.
+* For each of the products on the site I had a look at popular sites [Hotel Chocolat](https://www.hotelchocolat.com/uk), [Thorntons](https://www.thorntons.co.uk/), [Whittard](https://www.whittard.co.uk/) and [T2 Tea](https://www.t2tea.com/en/uk/) to gain inspiration for the products on this site.
+Additionally, these sites helped me get an idea for a good layout of the site.

-* I used an images from online, information below in the media section.
+* I used images from online, information below in the media section.

 ### Media